-Job Interview coming up?
+Job Interview coming up soon?
 Remember to bring ‘you’ to the party!

 If you don’t adequately prepare for an interview, you only have yourself to blame if you don’t get the job!

 Ever heard advice like that?
-In most cases it’s well meant, but ultimately flawed.
+In most cases, the advice is well-meant, but ultimately flawed.

 Preparation for any senior level executive role should be comprehensive there’s no doubt; company accounts research, value proposition, competitor knowledge, ideas for improving processes, and knowing what you’re going to say to the question ‘Tell me about yourself?’